imohammadhossein/Deep-Fake-Detection/README.md

 <h1 align="center">Kaggle Deep Fake Detection Challenge</h1>

-These codes have implemented for  **[Kaggle Deep Fake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge "Kaggle Deep Fake Detection Challenge").**  There are two main idea behind the story, one is:
+These codes have implemented for  **[Kaggle Deep Fake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge "Kaggle Deep Fake Detection Challenge").**  There are two main idea behind the story, one is: finding the structure of deep fake just by CNN features;
 The sequential procedure are listed down here.

 this implementation was among the top ranks in the challenge. the whole process contains four steps: \